 If you’re looking for something a little more leisurely, head south-east-ish from the Sagrada Familia to Parc de la Ciutadella (Ciutadella Park).
 There’s a lot to see here, including the Catalan Parliament, Museum of Modern Art, the Geological Museum, the Barcelona Zoo, and the Zoological Museum.

 In 1714, during the War of the Spanish Succession, Barcelona was under siege for 13 months.
 After the city fell, Philip V of Spain built a citadel on this spot to maintain control of the Catalans and to prevent an uprising.
 In the mid-1800s, the citadel was destroyed and the land turned back over to the city.
 An architect named Josep Fontsére turned the space into a park in 1872.

-In 1888 the World Fair was held here, and The Arc de Triomf was originally built as the main access gate.
+In 1888 the World Fair opened here.
+The Arc de Triomf was originally the fair’s main access gate.
 It now marks the north entrance of the park:

-The primary fountain in the park, la Cascada, was designed by Fontsére with assistance from a young Antoni Gaudi.
+La Cascada is the primary fountain in the park.
+Fontsére designed the fountain with assistance from a young Antoni Gaudi.

 It’s design was loosely based on the Trevi Fountain in Rome.
 The center of the fountain is a statue of Venus in a clamshell.